m4ttsch/omscs-notes-notes/computer-networks/introduction-history-and-internet-architecture.md

 ![](https://assets.omscs.io/notes/0019.png)

 In this section, we will talk about a model that attempts to answer our previous questions.
 Researchers have suggested a model - the **Evolutionary Architecture model** or **EvoArch** - that can help to study layered architectures, and their evolution in a quantitative manner.
-The EvoArch model considers an abstract model of the Internet’s protocol stack that has the following components:
+The EvoArch model considers an abstract model of the Internet's protocol stack that has the following components:

 - **Layers:** A protocol stack is modeled as a directed and acyclic network with `L` layers.